JHJORE/NeRF_in_Ue5/README.md

 [![Watch the video](https://img.youtube.com/vi/I6brS7sqggk/0.jpg)](https://youtu.be/I6brS7sqggk)

-Note: the framerate in game is better than the one we got when recording this demo
+Note: the framerate in Unreal Engine is better than the one you can see in the video

 ## Table of Content
 - [📑 Abstract](#abstract)